 - After 15 years: The risk of heart disease is similar to that of someone who never smoked.

 Nicotine is an addictive drug and can cause withdrawal symptoms when a person stops using it.
-These symptoms including cravings, increased appetite, and irritability.
+These symptoms include cravings, increased appetite, and irritability.
 Cravings and other effects typically subside over time.

 A doctor or other healthcare professional can help a person take positive steps toward quitting smoking.